pverscha/phd_thesis/6-chapter_1_introduction.md

 **Summarizing functional information**

-In order to summarize the functional information of a single peptide, Unipept is simply going
+In order to summarize the functional information of a single peptide, Unipept is simply going count how many times each functional annotation appears in the matched set of proteins.
+Concrete, if a peptide occurs in proteins A, B and C, and function X is associated with protein B and C, and function Y is associated with protein A, then function X will be reported as occurring twice for this peptide and function Y will be reported to occur once.

+##### Processing a metaproteomics dataset
+In order now to process a list of peptides, Unipept will match each of the input peptides with its peptide reference database and report all lowest common ancestors and functional annotations found per peptide.
+For a single sample, it will then provide something in the line of "species x was found to occur in 12 out of 153 total peptides" (and it will do so for every identified taxon).
+This information is not only presented in a textual fashion, but will also be rendered by a collection of interactive data visualizations (which have been designed and implemented in-house [@verschaffeltUnipeptVisualizationsInteractive2022]).